 What is the half payment budget method

 The half payment budget method is simply setting aside half the amount of money you need to pay on an upcoming bill with each paycheck.
-If you’re paid weekly, you would set aside a quart of the bill amount instead.
+If you’re paid weekly, set aside a quarter of the bill amount instead.

-Instead of trying to pay a bill in full with the money from your most recent paycheck, you’ll building a savings reserve in advance.
-As you know, the bills and paychecks never quite line up.
-Putting aside money in advance helps give you breathing room with your money.
+Instead of trying to pay a bill in full with the money from your most recent paycheck, you build a savings reserve in advance.
+As you know all too well, the bills and paychecks never quite line up.

 3 Steps to get started with the half payment budget method

 To get started there are a few simple steps to follow to setup the half payment method.
 Start with rounding up all the bills you need to pay in a month.

 1. Take the amount due and divide it in half.